 Symptoms and causes

 The most common symptom associated with APL is bleeding disorder which causes the patient to bleed excessively.
 A person can also suffer from blood clot formation in different body parts.
-The reduced red blood cell count that happens due to the overcrowding of white blood cells causes the patient to become anaemic, and this, in turn, causes initial symptoms like fatigue and pallor.
-The reduced number of functioning white blood cells causes the patient to be more prone to infections than an average person would be, and the decreased number of platelets increases the risk of bruising and bleeding.
+The reduced red blood cell count that happens due to the overcrowding of white blood cells causes the patient to become anemic and this, in turn, causes initial symptoms like fatigue and pallor.
+The reduced number of functioning white blood cells causes the patient to be more prone to infections than an average person would be and the decreased number of platelets increases the risk of bruising and bleeding.